Egg Donation

 2

-The donor also joins the DSR, as a non-paying member, and chooses a DSR username (or uses the one that the clinic has provided).
+The donor also joins the DSR, as a non-paying member, and either chooses a DSR username or uses one that the clinic has provided.
+No first or last name, please.
 The egg donor also adds their posting, specifying their donor number/ID and the name of their clinic.

 3